Skip to content

 });

-The checkout API initializes in stages, with each sub-namespace becoming available at different times.
-These events let you execute code when specific parts of the API are ready.
+The Hyvä Checkout API initializes in stages.
+Each sub-namespace (storage, evaluation, payment, validation, navigation, messenger, main, and config) becomes available at a different time.
+Initialization events let you run code the moment a specific part of the API is ready.

-Listen for a specific sub-namespace to finish initializing by replacing * with the namespace name.
-Available namespaces include: storage, evaluation, payment, validation, navigation, messenger, main, and config.
+Listen for a specific Hyvä Checkout sub-namespace to finish initializing by replacing * with the namespace name.
+Available namespaces: storage, evaluation, payment, validation, navigation, messenger, main, and config.

 window.addEventListener('checkout:init:storage', () => {